royeyal/QuotePress-Redux/README.md

 The plugin implements custom fields for **Quote Text** and **Author** for each quote.

+## Taxonomy
+This plugin uses its own taxonomy: Quote Categories.
+Create as many as you seem fit.

 ## Shortcode
 The plugin should also has a shortcode called `[random_quote]` to display a random quote on any page or post.